 Words - James Raison

 We're very lucky at La Velocita.
-We get to test a whole lot of gear.
-So we've amassed a lot of experience with waterproof gear.
+We get to test a whole lot of awesome waterproof gear.
 Some of the list below was sent for review, and some of it are our personal favorites that we've bought and loved ourselves.
 In all cases this is not a paid piece, it's purely to help you guys choose the best weather fighting gear!

 All rain-fighting tops are about choosing a balance between water resistance, weight, and breathability.
-So below we’ve sorted out the best options for the spectrum of rain that will try and ruin your rides.
-We’ve ordered them from least to most rain resistant so you know where to go!
+So below we’ve sorted some options for the spectrum of rain that will try and ruin your rides.

 The Gabba was an industry changing item.
 It’s a light jersey that is surprisingly waterproof.
 Other brands have rushed to release their own version - see Rapha shadow, Sportful Flandre for examples.